llenroc/Wyvern/README.rst

 Getting started mining with Windows binaries
 =============================================

 1) Download wyvern-qt.exe from the Releases section to a folder of your choice and launch it twice (Due to an unsolved bug, the app will crash on first launch as it attempts to create a wallet.
 Don't panic!
-Just relaunch it and it will open successfully).
+Just relaunch it and it will open successfully.
+This will be fixed in the upcoming release 1.0.4).
 2) Join the pool at `wyv.suprnova.cc <http://wyv.suprnova.cc/index.php?page=gettingstarted>`_ and follow the instructions there.

 Build instructions